2lar/b2/README.md

 *   `npm install`: Installs all necessary Node.js dependencies.
 *   `npm run dev`: Starts the development server with hot-reloading for local development.
 *   `npm run build`: Cleans the `dist` directory, reinstalls dependencies, generates API types from `openapi.yaml`, performs TypeScript type checking, and then builds the production-ready frontend assets.
+Outputs to `frontend/dist/`.
 *   `npm run preview`: Serves the production build locally for testing.
 *   `npm run generate-api-types`: Generates TypeScript types for the API client based on `openapi.yaml`.
 This ensures type safety between the frontend and backend.
 *   `npm test`: Runs TypeScript type checking (`tsc --noEmit`) to catch type-related errors.
 (Note: This project currently lacks comprehensive unit/integration tests for the frontend beyond type checking.)